-The Core Courses aim to introduce students to the content, methods, and applications of modern psychology, covering topics that represent the substantive areas (i.e. lifespan development, social psychology, personality, and abnormal psychology, biological psychology, cognitive psychology, learning theories and processes), methodological (i.e. research methods and statistical methods), and practical side of psychology.
+The Core Courses aim to introduce students to the content, methods, and applications of modern psychology, covering topics that represent the substantive areas (i.e. lifespan development, social psychology, personality, and abnormal psychology, biological psychology, cognitive psychology), methodological (i.e. research methods and statistical methods), and practical side of psychology.

 The Major Interdisciplinary Course aims to provide opportunities for students to understand the theoretical foundations of counselling and guidance, the roles and responsibilities of a counsellor and to develop appropriate strategies in meeting the emotional and social needs of a diverse population.
 This course will start with an overview of the personal and professional aspects of counselling, as well as the ethical and legal issues in the profession.
 Students will then be introduced to an all-inclusive look at the field of counselling and guidance through comprehensive coverage of different specialties of counselling and the process and theories connected to these specialties.
 Experiential learning regarding personal growth and basic counselling skills will also be included throughout the course.